Black Saturday bushfires: Lawsuits

 A class action lawsuit was initiated in the Supreme Court of Victoria on 13 February 2009 by Slidders Lawyers against electricity distribution company SP AusNet, in relation to the Kilmore East fire that became part of the Kinglake complex, and the Beechworth fires.
 A partner at the firm indicated that the claim would centre on alleged negligence by SP AusNet in its management of electricity infrastructure.
 On 12 February police had taken away a section of power line as well as a power pole from near Kilmore East, part of a two-kilometre section of line that fell on the morning of 7 February and was believed to have started the fire there.
 The class action was ultimately run by law firm Maurice Blackburn.
 The action alleged the power company failed to fit a $10 protective device on the power line, which contributed to it breaking and starting the devastating Kilmore East/Kinglake fire.
-The case settled in 2014 for almost A$500m (US$470m), the country's largest class action settlement.
+The case settled in December 2014 with a settlement of $494.67 million, the country's largest class action settlement, approved by the Supreme Court of Victoria.
+(The previous highest payout was $200 Million in Kirby v Centro Properties Limited (No 6) [2012] FCA 650 (19 June 2012).)

-A separate class action claim had been expected to be commenced by Gadens some time after 16 February, and Slater & Gordon indicated that they were awaiting the report of the Royal Commission into the bushfires, which concluded in late July 2010, before initiating any claims.

-Also on 13 February, five law firms from Victoria's Western Districts held a meeting to discuss a potential class action in relation to the Horsham fire, which was also thought to have been started by fallen power lines.
+In February 2014 a class action trial against SP AusNet by victims of the Marysville blaze was begun in the Supreme Court.
+It was alleged that the fire was caused by a "break in an electrical conductor on a power pole near the Murrindindi Saw Mill".
+A$300 million settlement was announced before the trial began.
+The class action by Murrindindi/Marysville victims was settled in February 2015 for $300 million.

+A total of nearly $700 million (after legal expenses) was shared among the claimants of the two highly complex class actions, which were presided over by Justices Jack Forrest and John Dixon.
+Various other claimants by communities around Coleraine, Horsham, Weerite-Pomborneit, and Beechworth-Mudgegonga also had lawsuits managed by the Supreme Court.